Culinary notes from France: 25 facts about French food

 20. Goûter or quatre-heure is an afternoon snack for French children and is made up of crepes, croissants, brioche, cookies or hot chocolate.

-21. It is common for people in most parts of France to take a two-hour lunch break.
-Therefore, most shops close at 12pm and reopen at 2pm or sometimes even 3pm.
+21. It is common for people in most parts of France to take a two-hour lunch break (although less in main cities).
+Therefore, most shops close around 12pm and reopen at 2pm or sometimes 3pm or later.

 22. The cuisine from each different region in France differs greatly.
 The Provence region uses olive oils, tomatoes and herbs in many dishes.
 In Normandy, the food is influenced by butter, crème fraiche and apples.
 The Alps region is known for its cheese dishes, including fondue and raclette, while the Alsace region has a strong German influence which includes beer and sauerkraut.